NCBA Group

-NCBA Group Plc, is a financial services conglomerate in East and West Africa.
+NCBA Group (officially NCBA Group plc; formerly NIC Bank Group or National Industrial Credit Bank Limited) is a financial services conglomerate in East and West Africa.
 The Group's headquarters are located in Nairobi, Kenya, with subsidiaries in Kenya, Tanzania, Rwanda, Uganda and Ivory Coast.

 Location

 The group's headquarters are located along Mara Road, in the neighborhood called Upper Hill, in Nairobi, the Capital City of Kenya.
 The geographical coordinates of the group's headquarters are:01°17'52.0"S, 36°48'46.0"E (Latitude:-1.297778; Longitude:36.812778).